microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistration-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of all [regisration records](../resources/virtualeventregistration.md) of a [webinar](../resources/virtualeventwebinar.md).
+Get a list of all [registration records](../resources/virtualeventregistration.md) of a [webinar](../resources/virtualeventwebinar.md).

 ## Permissions